Walker County, Texas

-Walker County is a county located in the east central section of the U.S. state of Texas.
+Walker County is a county located in the east-central section of the U.S. state of Texas.
 As of the 2020 census, its population was 76,400.
 Its county seat is Huntsville.
-Initially, Walker County was named for Robert J. Walker, a legislator from Mississippi who introduced into the United States Congress the resolution to annex Texas.
+Initially, Walker County was named for Robert J. Walker, a legislator from Mississippi, who introduced into the United States Congress the resolution to annex Texas.
 Walker later supported the U.S. during its Civil War and earned some enmity for it.
-In order to keep the county's name, the state renamed it for Samuel H. Walker (no relation), a Texas Ranger and soldier in the United States Army.
+To keep the county's name, the state renamed it for Samuel H. Walker (no relation), a Texas Ranger and soldier in the United States Army.

-Walker County comprises the Huntsville Micropolitan Statistical Area which is part of the Houston-The Woodlands Combined Statistical Area.
+Walker County comprises the Huntsville micropolitan statistical area that is part of the Houston-The Woodlands-Sugar Land combined statistical area.